-Startups, small businesses and established enterprises have at least one thing in common: they are all prime targets for cybercriminals.
+Businesses, established enterprises and public sector organizations have at least one thing in common: they are all prime targets for cybercriminals.
 With that in mind, understanding and implementing cybersecurity best practices is essential.

-Verizon’s 2020 Data Breach Investigations Report reveals that, while most cybercrime victims were companies with more than 1,000 employees, small businesses were still the targets of more than a quarter of all cyberattacks.
-By following these cybersecurity best practices for 2023, you can help equip your organization to anticipate threats, neutralize attacks and recover in the event of a serious data breach.
+By following these cybersecurity best practices, you can help equip your public sector organization to anticipate threats, neutralize attacks and recover in the event of a serious data breach.

 Cybersecurity practices are relative.
 The “best” practices for one organization might not be best for another.
-Company size, industry, size of the value chain and more can all impact the level of risk an organization faces and its resulting cybersecurity needs.
+Organization size, industry, size of the value chain and other factors can all impact the level of risk an organization faces, as well as its resulting cybersecurity needs.

-To help you identify the cybersecurity best practices you need to know, we’ve grouped the following recommendations into the following three categories (plus one best practice that every board should consider):
+To help you identify the cybersecurity best practices you need to know, we’ve grouped the following recommendations into three categories (plus one best practice that every executive leadership team should consider):

 - “Good” for organizations that have a less developed cybersecurity program

 - “Better” for organizations that want to enhance their existing program